Singularity-Coder/Instant-Kotlin/README.md

 #### Infix Function Call

 ## Scope Functions
 These allow us to write idiomatic, functional style code and allow us to operate on immutable fields.
 So they promote immutability.
+However use them only to promote immutability and not for writing less code as they introduce code nesting.
 ```Kotlin
 data class Person(var name: String? = null, var age: Int? = null)